 One of the biggest pros of working down the hall from your bedroom is leaving behind your daily commute.
-It may be tempting to stay in bed until it’s time to start work, but just because you don’t have to leave the house doesn’t mean you should skip your morning preparations all together.
-Alternatively, treat yourself to an extra fifteen minutes in bed (you deserve it!), shower and get dressed in presentable clothing to get yourself into your career mindset.
+It may be tempting to stay in bed until it’s time to start work, but just because you don’t have to leave the house doesn’t mean you should skip your morning preparations altogether.
+Alternatively, treat yourself to an extra fifteen minutes in bed (you deserve it!), shower, and get dressed in presentable clothing to get yourself into your career mindset.
 Use the extra time to make a satisfying breakfast or for self-renewal before your workday begins.

 4. Plan Out Your Workday

-It can be challenging to keep record of tasks, priorities, and deadlines without your team there to ensure that you’re staying on track and completing all of your tasks.
+It can be challenging to keep a record of tasks, priorities, and deadlines without your team there to ensure that you’re staying on track and completing all of your tasks.
 Begin your days reviewing your calendar to prioritize your responsibilities properly in order to help keep focused on your goals throughout the day.
 Make a habit out of checking off the items on your list when you’re finished- this technique will show how productive you’ve been and help with feeling fulfilled after a long day’s work.